pivotal-cf/docs-pks/shutdown-startup.hbs.md

 ###<a id="shutdown-k8s"></a>Step 4: Shut Down Kubernetes Clusters

-Shut down all {{  vars.product }}-provisioned Kubernetes clusters following the procedure defined in the <a href="https://knowledge.broadcom.com/external/article/298533/">How to shutdown and startup a Multi Control Plane Node TKGI cluster</a> knowledge base article.
+Shut down all {{  vars.product }}-provisioned Kubernetes clusters following the procedure defined in the <a href="https://knowledge.broadcom.com/external/article/298533/">How to shutdown and startup a Multi Control Plane Node {{ vars.product_short }} cluster</a> knowledge base article.

 For each Kubernetes cluster that you intend to shut down, do the following: